How to reduce single-use plastics and move to a zero-waste lifestyle with Alicia

 In our household cleaning services, AspenClean uses refill and reuse practices for all our clothes and bottles.
 This gives our clients the option of having a clean home with reduced waste and without forfeiting any convenience.

 For our products - great news for bulk option fans!
 We’ve introduced refillable options for our Dish Soaps and Laundry Detergents and are continuing to work on adding more products to that list.
 We're always interested in making our bulk products available to more people interested in all-natural and eco-friendly cleaning, so if you are interested in carrying AspenClean bulk products in your store or want your local refiller/greengrocer to carry our products, you can always reach out to us!

-All AspenClean products currently use 100% recycled plastic but as always, we’re looking to do better.
-We have an exciting plastic-free product option coming soon… so watch this space, we’re going to be making the announcement in the coming weeks.
+All AspenClean products currently use 100% recycled plastic but as always, we’re continuing to do better.